CloudLabsAI-Azure/Cloud-Native-Application/labguide/MS-SPL-Build Docker Images for the Application.md

 ## Overview

 In this exercise, you will learn how to Containerize the Contoso traders application using Docker images.
 Containerized applications are applications that run in isolated runtime environments called containers.
 A Docker image is a file used to execute code in a Docker container.
 Docker images act as a set of instructions to build a Docker container, like a template.
 Also, you will be pushing the created Docker images to the Azure Container Registry.

+## Objectives

+In this exercise, you will be able to complete the following tasks:

+- Task 1: Set up a local infrastructure with the Linux VM
+- Task 2: Build Docker images to containerize the application and push them to the container registry

 ### Task 1: Set up a local infrastructure with the Linux VM